Outdoor activities for preschoolers should not be taken for granted.

 What To Do:

-Get your child to wash their bike, wagon, etc.
+Get your child to wash his bike, wagon, etc.

-My kids loved doing this and would spend quite some time at it without getting bored!
+My kids love doing this and can spend quite some time at it.

 Talk about whether or not the water should be cold, warm or hot.